Reader - Knowledge Exchange

 In 2006 she moved to London College of Communication at University of the Arts to become a Senior Research Fellow.
-While there, she edited Magnum Magnum, the sixtieth Anniversary book of the agency which was published by Thames and Hudson in eight languages and is currently in its fourth edition.
-For Thames and Hudson she also edited Eve Arnold’s People and she curated Arnold's memorial exhibition All About Eve which finished a very successful run in London in April 2012.
+While there, she edited Magnum Magnum, the sixtieth Anniversary book of the agency which was published by Thames & Hudson in eight languages and is currently in its fourth edition.
+For Thames and Hudson she also edited Eve Arnold’s People and an updated version of Magnum Ireland (co-edited with Val Williams) was published in Spring 2020.

 Brigitte lectures and writes about photography with preservation of photographic Archives and curation as her specialist areas.